Simple vs Preflight Requests: Mechanics, Configuration & Debugging

 2. Validate Response Headers: Inspect the OPTIONS response.
 Verify Access-Control-Allow-Origin matches the requesting origin exactly.
 Check for missing -Methods or -Headers.

 3. Identify Header Mismatches: Compare Access-Control-Request-Headers (client) against Access-Control-Allow-Headers (server).
-Case-insensitive matching is required by spec.
+Matching is case-insensitive per spec.

 4. Clear Stale Preflight Cache: If server configs changed but errors persist, force cache invalidation.
-In Chrome: chrome://net-internals/#events&q=type:SOCKET.
-Alternatively, append a cache-busting query string during testing.
+In Chrome: open DevTools, check “Disable cache” in the Network tab.
+Alternatively, use an incognito window.

 5. Evaluate Proxy vs Native CORS: If preflight complexity is unmanageable, route traffic through a same-origin reverse proxy.
 This eliminates browser CORS evaluation entirely.